How it works

 - What are the consequences of a mistake?
 An agent emailing the wrong person or sending incorrect information could cause problems.

 - What guardrails are appropriate?
-Start restrictive (whitelist + approval) and loosen as you gain confidence.
+Start restrictive (allowed list + approval for anyone not on it) and loosen as you gain confidence.